Why Should Schools Teach Digital Literacy

 5. Literacy is unique in that it affects almost all other formal and informal learning, across all content areas, grade levels, and professional fields.

-Put another way: Literacy is crazy important.
+Put another way: Literacy is foundational.

 6. Digital technology changes literacy–becomes digital literacy.

 Put another way: Technology isn’t just about connecting; ideas are like fluid, adapting to the vessels that hold them.
+Reading is reading and writing is writing but publishing that writing or accessing that reading is context-dependent.

 7. Among these changes in the shift from literacy to digital literacy are the quantity, frequency, endurance, and tone of how we communicate.